It's 5:02 Somewhere

 In a city where fans are passionate and diverse, yet united as a tight-knit community, we’re committed to providing coverage that cuts to the core of what makes Louisville unique.
 Whether you’re a lifelong Louisvillian or just stopping by, The State of Louisville is for anyone who appreciates the city’s rich history and fervent sports culture.

-The State of Louisville is the home of 4 podcasts covering University of Louisville sports and beyond:
+The State of Louisville is home to 4 podcasts covering University of Louisville sports & beyond

 From The Pink Seats (Louisville Football Coverage)